 This course is available via an in-house group course for up to 12 delegates.
 Choose for the course to be delivered either face to face or by a blended learning option, at a time and place convenient to you.
 Alternatively, learn through one of our scheduled courses at centres located across the UK.
 Upon completion of this course, a certificate will be awarded.

 Emergency Paediatric First Aid Outline

-- Be able to assess an emergency and prioritise what action to take.
+- Assess an emergency and prioritise the next steps to take.